StarKRE/Elementary/README.md

 using ElementaryFramework.Core;
 using UnityEngine;

-//We will use client by interface: public interface IClient : IElement
+//Let's provide our client by interface for the MyGame class: public interface IClient : IElement
 {
 }